SMKSmith/Python-challenge/README.md

 * In this project I created a Python script for analyzing the financial profit and loss records of PyBank.
 The analyzed dataset [budget_data.csv](PyBank/Resources/budget_data.csv) is composed of two columns: "Date" and "Profit/Losses".

-*Python Script is to analyze the records to calculate the following:
+* The Python script is to analyze the records to calculate the following:

 * The total number of months included in the dataset